Deltares-research/aqueduct-coastal-flooding/README.md

-These scripts simulate Flood Hazard based on extreme offshore still water levels using a simple GIS routing and were initially developed for [Aqueduct Floods](http://floods.wri.org/).
+Scripts to simulate coastal flood hazard at the global scale based on near-shore still water levels using a simple GIS routing.
+These scripts were initially developed for [Aqueduct Floods](http://floods.wri.org/).
+See publication list for more background.

 How to use
 ----------